Project Wolf Hunting: Synopsis

 The film opens in 2017 with the extraction of 47 Korean criminals from the Philippines, which turns chaotic when an elderly man detonates a bomb, killing seven officers and wounding about 30 travelers.
 Five years later, a similar group of criminals is transported via cargo ship to Korea to prevent a repeat of the previous incident.

 After the detectives walk the prisoners onto the ship, the Busan VTS (Vessel Tracking Services) has been given orders to track the ship while it makes its trip to South Korea.

 Onboard the ship, law enforcement led by Lee Seok-woo confronts the criminals.
 A confrontation with Lee Do-il (Tattoo), a tattooed criminal, escalates into violence, triggering a brutal beating.
 Meanwhile, Lee Seok-woo (Doctor) aboard the ship loads a bag full of syringes and other medical equipment under the guise of food.
-He makes his way down the into the ship, where two men monitor vitals and guard a man in a prison jumpsuit with a breathing apparatus.
+He makes his way down into the ship, where two men monitor vitals and guard a man in a prison jumpsuit with a breathing apparatus.
 The doctor hands the medical equipment over and administers the sedative to the prisoner.

 Chaos ensues as the ship sets sail.
 Shady and his men, under Tattoo's control, launch a violent spree, while Tattoo's gang picks the locks to their handcuffs to set themselves free.

 A series of brutal killings reveals the presence of Alpha, a superhuman with extraordinary strength and resilience.
 Alpha's origin is linked to disturbing experiments during World War II.
 Tattoo's gang tries to escape Alpha's wrath but faces annihilation.

 Alpha goes on a relentless rampage, confronting Park Jong-doo and his team.
 A fierce battle ensues, resulting in Cop Leader's demise.

 The film delves into Alpha's history, revealing his transformation due to inhumane experiments.
 Alpha pursues Lee Da-yeon and Go Kun-bae in a tense showdown.

 In the climax, Kyung-ho (Commander) arrives, revealing his superhuman strength and history with Lee.
 A battle between Lee and Kyung-ho ensues.
 Alpha confronts super soldiers brought by Commander.
-A final confrontation unfolds between Lee and Commander, with a shocking revelation about Commander's past actions that caused the life of Lee's wife and child.
-Turns out Lee was a gangster taking down in a gang war only to be saved and expriemented on, by Kyung-ho, with other members, which no one survives except for a few exceptions, including Lee.
+A final confrontation unfolds between Lee and Commander, with a shocking revelation about Commander's past actions that cost the life of Lee's wife and child.
+Turns out Lee was a gangster taking down in a gang war only to be saved and experimented on, by Kyung-ho, with other members, which no one survives except for a few exceptions, including Lee.
 Meanwhile, the doctor attempts to escape to only being killed by one of Kyung-ho's team members.

 The film concludes with Lee's victory over Commander, washing up in Korea.
 It is later shown that Kyung-ho did not kill Lee's child because the superhuman gene had shown to be passed down.